Tuvan People's Revolutionary Army: History

 The first militarized formations of Tuva appeared during the Russian Civil War on the territory of the former Russian Empire.
 In 1921, a war ministry in the new republic was formed.
 A small messenger detachment was formed, which after the abolition of the war ministry the following year, became subordinate to the Ministry of Justice.
 In the spring of 1924, the government decided to create a regular army, which was approved on 24 September of that year.
 By September 1925, the messenger detachment was transformed into a squadron, which reached company size.
 It was named the Tuva Arat Red Army (TAKA).
-In late 1929, the TAKA's first squadron was doubled and transformed into a cavalry division, consisting of two squadrons with a total strength of 402 soldiers.
+In late 1929, the TAKA's first squadron was doubled and transformed into a cavalry divizion, consisting of two squadrons with a total strength of 402 soldiers.
 Three years later it was upgraded to a regiment consisting of five squadrons, including two saber squadrons, a heavy machine gun squadron, as well as an artillery department and a regimental school.
 The interior ministry was founded in 1932, and two years later, the military was renamed to the Tuva People's Revolutionary Army.

 The first major attempt to raise the republic's combat readiness took place in the late 30s, at a time when the Empire of Japan undertook militaristic actions against the Republic of China that included the Japanese invasion of Manchuria and the Second Sino-Japanese War 1937.
 As a result, the 11th Congress of the TPRP (held in November 1939), instructed the Central Committee to begin the process of equipping the TNRA for the next 2–3 years.
 A year later, in late February 1940, the Ministry of Military Affairs was created, which resulted in the improvement of officer training.